 Swap that iceberg lettuce with this incredibly nutritious green.
 Napa cabbage is low in calories and high in nutrients, including potassium.
 Diets rich in potassium (calcium and magnesium too) are associated with lower blood pressure.
 Try it in a slaw, eat it raw, or use it as a wrap.
 Fill it with beans, hummus and tomatoes or even leftover slices of chicken, mustard and apple.
 Don’t stop there — add it to soups, frittatas and stir-fries

 Most of the above mentioned foods are high in fiber, an essential carbohydrate that protects your heart and your waistline.
-To learn more about the role fiber plays in weight loss, read my January column.

 For help with your diet, contact Jean Varney at [email protected].
 All consultations are conducted over the phone.